TaisVe/Week_3_Project/README.md

 [Trello Page](https://trello.com/b/hsTHufe9/ihproject1)

-## THANK YOU for Reading till THE END!
+## THANK YOU for Reading until THE END!